yukah3/SuperSonicShooter/README.md

 - 9V battery
 - spacer

-2. Assemble the electronic parts and make the hardware
+then, assemble the electronic parts and make the hardware. upload the code and you are ready to play! please enjoy playing with SSS!

-3. Upload the code

-now its all complete! please enjoy playing with SSS!